-MetroFuture, the comprehensive land use plan for Metro Boston, was adopted as the future land use scenario for the long-range transportation plan, PATHS TO A SUSTAINABLE REGION, in FFY 2011.
+MetroFuture, the comprehensive land use plan for Metro Boston, was adopted as the future land use scenario for the LRTP, Paths to a Sustainable Region, in FFY 2011.
 This UPWP task will continue to support the implementation of MetroFuture's local transportation and land use elements.
 This task will also support coordination with the Sustainable Communities Initiative.
-In FFY 2010, MAPC secured a \$4 million planning award on behalf of the region, from the federal partnership of DOT, HUD, and EPA, to implement MetroFuture in furtherance of federal sustainability goals.
+In FFY 2010, MAPC secured a \$4 million planning award on behalf of the region, from the federal partnership of U.S. Department of Transportation , the U.S. Department of Housing and Urban Development, and the U.S. Environmental Protection Agency, to implement MetroFuture in furtherance of federal sustainability goals.

-Building Support at the Local Level for MetroFuture: MAPC will continue to work with municipal officials and residents at the local level to seek changes in land use that will enable livable communities and sustainable transportation.
+Building Support at the Local Level for MetroFuture: MAPC will continue to work with municipal officials and residents at the local level to seek changes in land use that will enable the development of livable communities and sustainable transportation.
 This will include engaging the public in planning and dialogue that enhances corridor planning, identification of priority development and preservation areas, and other decision making to enhance the land use-transportation connection.
 This task will also include educating local officials and state policy makers about state and federal transportation funding shortcomings, potential policy solutions, and the link between transportation and economic growth.
-MAPC will conduct a series of forums hosted through the sub-regions that will bring together local officials, policy makers, business organizations, civic leaders, and other stakeholders.
+MAPC will conduct a series of forums hosted through the subregions that will bring together local officials, policy makers, business organizations, civic leaders, and other stakeholders.

-Measuring MetroFuture Progress Through Regional Indicators: MAPC launched its regional indicators program in FFY12 with the State of Equity in Metro Boston report.
+Measuring MetroFuture Progress through Regional Indicators: MAPC launched its regional indicators program in FFY12 with the State of Equity in Metro Boston report.
 The trends revealed differ markedly from those that are needed if the region is to achieve MetroFuture, and is fueling public conversation about ways in which to "bend the trends."
-This task would support development of the next regional indicators report, focusing on the region's progress toward MetroFuture's prosperity or sustainability goals.
+This task will support development of the next regional indicators report, focusing on the region's progress toward MetroFuture's prosperity and sustainability goals.

 Increasing Equity Focus in Regional Planning: The State of Equity report underscored the strong relationship between social equity and virtually every element of regional planning.
-This task would support MAPC's efforts broaden public engagement, help leaders understand the equity implications of their decisions, and generally integrate equity considerations into its planning and public engagement work.
+This task will support MAPC's efforts to broaden public engagement, help leaders understand the equity implications of their decisions, and generally integrate equity considerations into its planning and public engagement work.

-REGIONAL VISION IMPLEMENTATION: METROFUTURE (CONT.)
+REGIONAL VISION IMPLEMENTATION: METROFUTURE [CONT.]

 Updating MetroFuture Implementation Strategies: Many local and state policies and programs have changed since MetroFuture Goals and Implementation Strategies were adopted in December 2008.
-While some of these changes have moved the region closer to the MetroFuture goals, all have changed the context in which MAPC and its partners pursue those goals.
+While some of these changes have moved the region closer to the MetroFuture goals, all of them have changed the context in which MAPC and its partners pursue those goals.
 This changing context requires periodic updates to the recommendations that are made in the MetroFuture Implementation Strategies.
-This task would support updates to those recommendations most closely related to achievement of MetroFuture's transportation-related goals.have changed since MetroFuture Goals and Implementation Strategies were adopted in December 2008.
-While some of these changes have moved the region closer to the MetroFuture goals, all have changed the context in which MAPC and its partners pursue those goals.
-This changing context requires periodic updates to the recommendations that are made in the MetroFuture Implementation Strategies.
-This task would support updates to those recommendations most closely related to achievement of MetroFuture's transportation-related goals.
+This task will support updates to the recommendations that are most closely related to achievement of MetroFuture's transportation-related goals.

-Coordinate Sustainable Communities Initiative with MPO Planning: The Metro Boston Sustainable Communities Consortium, created to guide the unprecedented support provided by the federal Sustainable Communities Regional Planning Grant, is not only bringing new partners into MAPC's regional planning but is also supporting nearly 50 discrete projects to advance the region's progress toward the MetroFuture goals.
+Coordinate Sustainable Communities Initiative with MPO Planning: The Metro Boston Sustainable Communities Consortium, created to guide the unprecedented support provided by the federal Sustainable Communities Regional Planning Grant, is not only bringing new partners into MAPC's regional planning, but is also supporting nearly 50 discrete projects to advance the region's progress toward the MetroFuture goals.
 This task would support information sharing and coordination among MAPC staff and the MPO in an effort to make the most of this unprecedented opportunity for the region.